nakash2050/SkillsTracker/Readme.txt

 		a.
 Double-click on the "Properties" of "SkillsTracker.API" project.
 		b.
 Click on the "Web" tab on the left-pane.
 		c.
 Select "IISExpress" under "Servers" section.
 		d.
-Un-check "Enable Edit and Continue" in the "Debuggers" section.
+Uncheck "Enable Edit and Continue" in the "Debuggers" section.
 7. Right-click on "SkillsTracker.API" project and select "Set as StartUp project"
 8. Click on "Run" to launch the API application.
 9. You can access the API configured in IIS via http://localhost/SkillsTracker.API/api/<apiname>